 • Funding for co-pays or upfront costs associated with emergency surgery

-Please review the Access and Opportunity Portal and the Residential College Accessibility Fund information PRIOR to contacting making a request for Emergency Funding to insure that you are requesting the correct type of support.
-The type of requests considered to be Emergency Funding are very narrow in scope as the EFR is designed to address only the most urgent and serious financial concerns for undergraduate students.
+Please review the Access and Opportunity Portal and the Residential College Accessibility Fund information PRIOR to making a request for Emergency Funding to ensure that you are requesting the correct type of support.
+The type of requests considered to be Emergency Funding is very narrow in scope as the EFR is designed to address only the most urgent and severe financial concerns for undergraduate students.

 *These lists are not exhaustive but are meant to serve as a guide when determining where to seek support.

 Contact Information and Hours

 Monday-Friday 9:00 AM to 5:00 PM